tssavita/notes-on-books-I-read/how-to-win-friends-and-influence-people-in-the-digital-age/part-4-how-to-lead-change-without-resistance-or-resentment.md

     * Identify those in your community or family or team, that influence others the most, and observe them.
     * Peer pressure plays a good role in influencing the thoughts and actions of others.
     * Make changes to the environment itself, to make the subtle mind-set change that you bring in, easily adaptable.
+* Sometimes the best way to correct behaviour is use the situation to build up self-confidence and deeper connection.
+* Sometimes a mistakes a byproduct of our hearts not being fully engaged in the work we do, we are bothered about other events in our life.

+## Chapter 4: Ask Questions Instead of Giving Direct Orders

+* The team leader should know about the team.
+This will lead to a serious shift in morale willingness among the team members to push the limits of what is possible.
+* Asking questions makes an order more palatable.
+People are more likely to follow a path if they feel they were involved in shaping it.
+* Questions all you to create a conversation that is a better place for all involved.